RenouB/GestureEmotion/corpora/MPIIEmo/annos_website/README_annotations.txt

 - subscenario  : ID of the subscenario
 - actorA       : ID of actor starting in kitchen
 - actorB       : ID of actor entering kitchen
+CAUTION: the readme appears wrong.
+I've looked at many different videos, and person B starts off in the kitchen, not A.
 - ratedActor   : indicates, to which actor the ratings belong
 - videoTime    : the corresponding time in the video, to which the rating belongs (in units of 100ms; sampling rate was 10hz)